 We booked an AirBnB location right in the heart of the Old Port of Marseille and it was perfect.
 It was really close to a metro stop.
 We would definitely recommend it.
 The host was really nice and organized.
 Little pamphlet of what to do and where to eat in the area as well as fast internet speed.
 Feel free to use our link to get $31 off your first stay as a new AirBnB client.

-For those people who prefer hotels, there are plenty of hotels near the Old Port of Marseille.
-Here is the one we would have booked.
+For those people who prefer staying at hotels, there are plenty of hotels near the Old Port of Marseille.
+Here is the one we would have booked had we not reserved the AirBnB flat.

 Escale Oceania Marseille Vieux Port: A great option